Veli Jože: Plot summary

 The next day Civetta goes to the giants, who are discussing what to do now, they tell him that Liberat is now their chief, but that they think it better to be Civetta because the gentleman is a gentleman after all.
 Civetta is a little reluctant at first but agrees after the giants promise to listen to him in everything.
-News come from the town that the Motovun forest is deserted, and there s no more gold on Psoglavčevo brdo.
-At Christmas, Civetta decides to create a rift among the serfs by telling them that the land shall be divided.
+News come from the town that the Motovun forest is deserted, and there's no more gold on Psoglavčevo Brdo.
+On Christmas, Civetta decides to create a rift among the serfs by telling them that the land shall be divided.
 Thereupon everyone breaks out in panic and starts scrutinizing the land, looking for the best piece of land that is fit to them and that they deserve most.

-The biggest dispute is over the valley between Psoglavčeva brda and Štrigina glavica: Civetta suggests that it belongs to Jože because he cultivated it, but the serfs now think that that is the best piece of land.
-After two days, it is decided that half of it shall be Jože's, and half will belong to Mark and Liberat.
+The biggest dispute is over the valley between Psoglavčevo Brdo and Štrigina Glavica: Civetta suggests that it belongs to Jože because he cultivated it, but the serfs now think that that is the best piece of land.
+After two days, it is decided that half of it shall be Jože's, and half will belong to Marko and Liberat.
 Jože tells Civetta which part is his.
 He gets angry because he is not allowed at the meeting where the partition is formalized.
 All the giants swear after signing the contracts that Civetta has prepared, that they will respect everybody except Jože, who is not there and who just told them that the valley is his and that they should not come over there.

-However, one day Mark descends into the valley, so Jože attacks him and beats him.
-When Mark returns bruised to the city, Liberat persuades his friends to gather and go and attack Jože because he's not stronger than all of them together.
-The other giants secretly rejoice that Jože attacked Mark, because they were also sore at the fact that Liberat and Mark got a better piece of land.
+However, one day Marko descends into the valley, so Jože attacks him and beats him.
+When Marko returns bruised to the city, Liberat persuades his friends to gather and go and attack Jože because he's not stronger than all of them together.
+The other giants secretly rejoice that Jože attacked Marko, because they were also sore at the fact that Liberat and Marko got a better piece of land.

 Liberat gathers his courage and goes down to the land he considers his own, showing Jože the contract book he thinks guarantees him security and full ownership over the land.
 All this only angers Jože all the more.
 He gathers the giants, and asks them to work together and share everything.
 In what ensues, Jože kills Liberat in a rage.